Jim

 |

-Plateau above Jim Jim Falls - Barrk Malam walk.
+Blog: Plateau above Jim Jim Falls - Barrk Malam

-A very steep marked walking route leads to the
+walk.
+A very steep marked walking route leads

-4 to 6 hours for this walk and carry plenty
+Allow 4 to 6 hours for this walk and

-of water.
-It is advisable to start in the cooler
+carry plenty of water.
+It is advisable to start in

-hours of the morning.
-Wear good walking shoes
+the cooler hours of the morning.
+Wear good walking

 |